xyphro/I3CBlaster/README.md

 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/Puttysession.png)

 **Right before New-Year 2025 update**: HDR-DDR transfers got added :sunglasses:
 I only have V1.0 HDR-DDR capable target devices, so testing focused on that.
-But aspects from V1.1 were also added.
-In case you start looking into HDR-DDR first time, please look into ENDXFER CCC documentation, as quite some extensions were introduced in V1.1 spec version.
+But all aspects from V1.1 were also added.
+In case you start looking into HDR-DDR first time, please look into ENDXFER CCC documentation and i3c_ddr_config function, as quite some extensions were introduced in V1.1 spec version.
 Whenever I get access to a V1.1 capable target, I'll extend my testing.

 Next planned step before doing further SW extensions is a level translator hardware and extension of the binary to the tiny <a href="https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html" target="_blank">Seeedstudio Xiao RP2040 boards</a>.